 All over, you see water tanks on the side of the road.
 Each of my guides pointed them out.
 “See that tank?
 It means someone lives over that hill, maybe a sheepherder or maybe a small village.
 The more people the more tanks.
 The government trucks come by every week and fills with water, the people come down with donkeys to take what they need.”

-How cool is this fort??
+Another cool fort.
 Nakhal Fort about 120 kilometers west of Muscat is one of Oman’s oldest, dating back 1,500 years.
-It was to protect the rough 🐶 trade route that snaked through those gnarly Hajar mountains.
+It was to protect the rough trade route that snaked through those gnarly Hajar mountains.

 If you need ground logistics in Oman you should look at Zahara Tours for all your guide work and arrangements.
 They are the kings of guides and logistics tours in Oman, they are everywhere, know everybody and have infinite resources.
 No matter where you go, you see their guides taking peeps around.